Writer/Surfer

 First things first, what do you plan to carry?
 Towels and a cell phone?
 A six-pack you’d like to keep cold for several hours?
 All of the above?

 Thinking through your typical beach day cargo is essential when trying to narrow down the ideal bag because you’ll need to ask yourself what you want the bag to be able to do.
 Do you want to keep sand out of your car or home at all costs?
 Go with the Kavu Alder Lake Tote.
 Will your day be ruined without cold drinks?
 Prioritize an insulated bag like the Hydroflask Day Escape or Icemule R-Jaunt.
 Want to keep a wet wetsuit or board shorts separate from your paperback?
-Consider a bag with a dedicated place to stash wet items like Ripcurl’s Surf Burrito.
+Consider a bag with a dedicated place to stash wet items like Ripcurl’s Surf Burrito or the KGUARD SoftCube.

 Once you narrow down what you’ll be carrying most of the time, you can move on to the next question: how much?